 Between the three, there are a few pros and cons to consider.
 Direct Wire is certainly the most energy efficient because it doesn’t require a power source controller, like a ballast, to operate.
 More than likely it will require an electrician to remove the ballast and rewire the fixture to the line-voltage.
 Plug-N-Play is the simplest way to reduce energy costs from fluorescent tubes, but only if you know the ballast in your fixture is compatible.
 Even though it’s as simple as plugging in a new light bulb, keep in mind if the ballast fails, then the LED alternative would most likely not continue to operate until the ballast is replaced.
 In order to combat the cons of the two LED tube types previously mentioned, a Hybrid version has the capability to operate with most ballasts or even without a ballast.
 If you were to install a Hybrid tube into the fixture via Plug-N-Play if the ballast would fail, the bulb would cease to operate unless the ballast is either replaced or removed and converted to a Direct Wire installation.
 Even though this sounds like a no-brainer, this version is still not as efficient as the direct wire style.

 Since LED retrofits consume fewer watts to operate, the LED tubes are referred to fluorescent replacements.
 For example, a 15-watt T8 LED tube substitutes a 32-watt T8 fluorescent tube and is referred to a F32T8 replacement.

 What Type of LED Tube Do I Need?

 If you don’t know the size of tube you need, don’t panic just yet.
 With the help of a handy-dandy ruler, identifying the shape of a LED tube is a breeze.
 The linear tube shape is determined by the width of the bulb measured in eighths of an inch.
-In order to identify which shape you have, measure the width of the base and divide it by 8 in order to determine the code.
+In order to identify which shape you have, measure the width of the base and multiply it by 8 in order to determine the code.
 Examples of the three types of codes with their correlating diameter are displayed below.